amolofos/automated-workstation-setup/docs/README-execution-steps.md

 ```

 * Sudo permissions
-Make sure your user is allowed run sudo
+Make sure your user is allowed run sudo.
+This is needed if the current, existing
+user is not a sudo one.

 ```
 usermod -aG sudo <username>
 ```